Investor relations: create a plan for your startup

 |Backers can benefit from a high return on their investment||It can make you less appealing to venture capitalists and angel investors|

 There are lots of good crowdfunding platforms you can use in the UK.
-Here are some to consider:
+Here are some to consider, but for a full list read our article Top 10 crowdfunding platforms for UK startups.

 It’s worth doing some research to learn and get inspired by some of the awesome crowdfunding campaigns that have happened in the past.
 Here are five examples: